 Atlanta transcends what it means to be a comedy.
 It has funny moments, but for the most part, this show thrives in presenting bluntness to the viewer.

-It’s about life, and sometimes life is funny, but in this cold open, we see a darker side.
+It’s about life, and sometimes life is funny, but in this opening, we see a darker side.

 Opening on this robbery is incredibly poetic.
 The robbery is not a factor in the episode.
 But it’s a statement about Atlanta as a whole.

 If you want to understand this city and this show, then you have to understand it’s about people being driven to do some bad things, in a city that made them that way.

 That makes for an unforgettable way to start a season.

 So we learned the definition of this type of scene and went through some great examples.